Research

 Working papers

 Is That the Way?
-Tourism-Driven Social Change and the Decline of Civic Participation
+Tourism-Driven Social Change and the Decline of Local Participation

 Bordering on Discontent: The Political Consequences of Border Liberalization with Josep Serrano-Serrat